stevegt/grid-cli/v2/doc/222-graph.md

 ## Introduction

-In computational theory, **Turing completeness** refers to a system's ability to perform any computation that a Turing machine can, given appropriate resources such as time and memory.
-This concept is fundamental in understanding the computational capabilities of various models, including programming languages, automata, and mathematical structures like graphs and hypergraphs.
-This document explores whether graphs and hypergraphs can be considered Turing complete and examines examples of graph rewriting systems that are Turing complete.
+**Turing completeness** is a fundamental concept in computational theory indicating that a system can perform any computation that a Turing machine can, given enough time and memory.
+This concept helps in understanding the computational capabilities of various models, including mathematical structures like graphs and hypergraphs.
+This document explores whether graphs and hypergraphs are Turing complete and provides examples of Turing complete graph rewriting systems.
+Additionally, it discusses the computational limitations of append-only graph rewriting systems.

-## Understanding Graphs and Hypergraphs
+## Graphs and Turing Completeness

 ### Graphs

-A **graph** is a mathematical structure consisting of a set of **vertices** (or nodes) and a set of **edges** connecting pairs of vertices.
-Graphs are used to model pairwise relations and are foundational in fields like computer science, discrete mathematics, and network theory.
+A **graph** is a mathematical structure comprising a set of **vertices** (nodes) connected by **edges**.
+Graphs are pivotal in modeling pairwise relationships and have applications across computer science, mathematics, and network theory.

+### Graph Rewriting Systems

+Graphs themselves are static, but when paired with **graph rewriting systems**, they become dynamic computational models.
+Graph rewriting involves transforming graphs by applying rules that replace certain subgraphs with others.

+#### Turing Complete Graph Rewriting Systems

+1. **Term Graph Rewriting**: This approach represents terms or expressions as graphs, where nodes denote function symbols and edges represent connections between them.
+Rewriting rules correspond to computational steps.

+   - *Reference*: Plump, D. (1999). **Term Graph Rewriting**.
+In *Handbook of Graph Grammars and Computing by Graph Transformation*, Volume 2 (pp. 3–61).
+World Scientific.
+[Link](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.37.1833&rep=rep1&type=pdf)

+2. **Interaction Nets**: A paradigm where computations are modeled through the interaction of agents represented as nodes in a graph.
+The rewriting rules are local and parallelizable.

+   - *Reference*: Lafont, Y. (1990). **Interaction Nets**.
+In *Proceedings of the 17th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages* (pp. 95–108).
+ACM.
+[Link](https://doi.org/10.1145/96709.96718)

+## Hypergraphs and Turing Completeness

 ### Hypergraphs

-A **hypergraph** extends the concept of a graph by allowing **hyperedges** that can connect any number of vertices, not just two.
-This property makes hypergraphs suitable for modeling complex relationships and higher-order interactions in areas such as database theory, combinatorics, and computer science.
+A **hypergraph** generalizes a graph by allowing **hyperedges** to connect any number of vertices.
+This flexibility makes hypergraphs suitable for modeling complex, higher-order relationships.

-## Turing Completeness

-A system is **Turing complete** if it can simulate a Turing machine.
-This means it can perform any calculation that can be algorithmically defined, given sufficient time and memory.
-Turing completeness is a measure of a system's computational expressiveness and power.

-## Graphs and Turing Completeness

-### Computational Models Based on Graphs

-Graphs themselves are static structures, but when combined with dynamic transformation rules, they can form computational models.
-One such model is the **graph transformation system**, where graphs are manipulated according to specific rules:

-- **Graph Rewriting Systems**: In these systems, certain subgraphs are replaced with other subgraphs according to a set of rewriting rules.
-These systems can model computation by encoding states and transitions within the graph structure.
-- **Term Graph Rewriting**: This is a form of graph rewriting where graphs represent expressions or terms, and rewriting corresponds to computational steps.

-An example of a Turing complete graph rewriting system is the **Double-Pushout (DPO) Approach** to graph transformation.
-By properly defining the rewriting rules, these systems can simulate a Turing machine, thereby achieving Turing completeness.

-### Limitations
+### Hypergraph Rewriting Systems

-While graph transformation systems can be Turing complete, plain graphs without any computational rules are not.
-They lack the intrinsic ability to perform computation without an associated set of transformation rules or dynamics.

-## Hypergraphs and Turing Completeness
+Hypergraph rewriting extends graph rewriting to hypergraphs, enabling more expressive computational models.

+#### Turing Complete Hypergraph Rewriting Systems

+1. **Hypergraph Lambdas**: An extension of the lambda calculus using hypergraphs to represent functions and their applications.

+   - *Reference*: Fernández, M., Mackie, I., & Khasidashvili, Z. (2000). **Normalisation by Interactive Reduction**. *Theoretical Computer Science*, 227(1-2), 113–142.
+[Link](https://doi.org/10.1016/S0304-3975(99)00099-2)

+2. **Bigraphs**: Introduced by Robin Milner, bigraphs are a model of computation combining both the connectivity (like in graphs) and locality (spatial distribution).

+   - *Reference*: Milner, R. (2001). **Bigraphical Reactive Systems**. *Lecture Notes in Computer Science*, 2205, 16–35.
+[Link](https://doi.org/10.1007/3-540-44802-0_2)

+## Append-Only Graph Rewriting Systems

-### Computational Models Based on Hypergraphs
+### Computational Limitations

-Hypergraphs, due to their ability to model higher-order relationships, can be used to construct computational models that are Turing complete:

-- **Hypergraph Rewriting Systems**: Similar to graph rewriting systems but involving hypergraphs, these systems use rules to transform hypergraphs.
-The additional flexibility of hyperedges allows for more complex computations and direct representation of multi-way interactions.
-- **Interaction Nets**: A form of hypergraph rewriting that has been used to model computational processes efficiently, with applications in implementing functional programming languages.

-### Advantages Over Traditional Graphs

-The richer structure of hypergraphs allows for more compact and potentially more efficient representations of computational processes.
-This can make the construction of Turing complete systems more straightforward in certain contexts compared to using traditional graphs.

-## Comparative Analysis

-Both graphs and hypergraphs can form the basis of Turing complete systems when equipped with appropriate transformation rules.
-However, hypergraphs offer enhanced expressiveness due to their ability to connect multiple vertices through a single hyperedge, which can simplify the modeling of complex computations.
+**Append-only graph rewriting systems** restrict transformations to only adding new nodes or edges without altering or deleting existing ones.
+This limitation impacts their computational power.

+- **Not Turing Complete**: Generally, append-only systems cannot simulate all possible computations of a Turing machine because they lack the ability to modify or erase information, which is essential for processes like looping and conditional branching.

+### Exceptions and Workarounds

+- **Potential Turing Completeness with Encoding**: There are theoretical models where append-only systems achieve Turing completeness by encoding state within the growing structure, but these are complex and less practical.

+   - *Reference*: Ben-Amram, A. M., & Pollack, S. (2011). **What Can We Compute Without Deletion?
+On the Computational Power of Random-Access Machines with Append**. *Information and Computation*, 209(8), 1065–1080.
+[Link](https://doi.org/10.1016/j.ic.2011.05.001)

 ## Conclusion

-Graphs and hypergraphs are powerful mathematical structures that, when used within computational frameworks like rewriting systems, can achieve Turing completeness.
-While they are not inherently Turing complete on their own, the rules governing their transformation enable them to simulate any computation a Turing machine can perform.
-Hypergraphs, with their extended capabilities, provide additional flexibility and may offer advantages in modeling complex computations.
+Graphs and hypergraphs, when utilized within rewriting systems with adequate transformation rules, can be Turing complete.
+These systems can simulate any computation a Turing machine can perform.
+However, append-only graph rewriting systems typically lack Turing completeness due to their inability to modify existing structures, which is crucial for performing general computations.

 ## References

-- Plump, D. (1999). **Term Graph Rewriting**.
-In *Handbook of Graph Grammars and Computing by Graph Transformation*, Volume 2: Applications, Languages and Tools (pp. 3–61).
-World Scientific Publishing.
-[Link](https://doi.org/10.1142/9789812815149_0001)
+1. Plump, D. (1999). **Term Graph Rewriting**.
+In *Handbook of Graph Grammars and Computing by Graph Transformation*, Volume 2 (pp. 3–61).
+World Scientific.
+[Link](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.37.1833&rep=rep1&type=pdf)

-- Ehrig, H., Ehrig, K., Prange, U., & Taentzer, G. (2006). **Fundamentals of Algebraic Graph Transformation**.
-Springer.
-[Link](https://doi.org/10.1007/3-540-31188-2)
-- Fernandez, M., Mackie, I., & Matiyasevich, Y. (2004). **Simple Over/Under Graph Rewriting Systems Are Turing Complete**. *Electronic Notes in Theoretical Computer Science*, 121, 111–123.
-[Link](https://doi.org/10.1016/j.entcs.2004.04.007)
-- Mackie, I. (1995). **The Geometry of Interaction Machine**.
-In *Proceedings of the 22nd ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages* (pp. 198–208).
+2. Lafont, Y. (1990). **Interaction Nets**.
+In *Proceedings of the 17th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages* (pp. 95–108).
 ACM.
-[Link](https://doi.org/10.1145/199448.199476)
+[Link](https://doi.org/10.1145/96709.96718)

+3. Fernández, M., Mackie, I., & Khasidashvili, Z. (2000). **Normalisation by Interactive Reduction**. *Theoretical Computer Science*, 227(1-2), 113–142.
+[Link](https://doi.org/10.1016/S0304-3975(99)00099-2)

+4. Milner, R. (2001). **Bigraphical Reactive Systems**. *Lecture Notes in Computer Science*, 2205, 16–35.
+[Link](https://doi.org/10.1007/3-540-44802-0_2)

+5. Ben-Amram, A. M., & Pollack, S. (2011). **What Can We Compute Without Deletion?
+On the Computational Power of Random-Access Machines with Append**. *Information and Computation*, 209(8), 1065–1080.
+[Link](https://doi.org/10.1016/j.ic.2011.05.001)